 Ecologist by training, conservationist in practice.
 My training, background and experience includes marine and terrestrial ecology, community-based restoration, and wildlife rescue and veterinary.
-Favorite place on Earth to sleep: Fakarava [Havaiki-te-araro] in the Tuamotu, French Polynesia.
+Favorite place on Earth to sleep: Fakarava [Havaiki-te-araro], Tuamotu, French Polynesia.
 Favorite place on Earth to lose sleep: Gorongosa National Park, Mozambique.

 PhD in progress, Post-War Recovery of Large Carnivores in the Gorongosa Ecosystem, Central Mozambique.
 Center for Wildlife Management, University of Pretoria.